-- (A) Apply in flood hazard areas that are not identified as coastal high hazard areas (V Zones) and Coastal A Zones.
-These flood hazard areas, referred to collectively as "A Zones," include, special flood hazard areas along nontidal waters of the State, landward of coastal high hazard areas (V Zones), and landward of Coastal A Zones (if delineated). - (B) Apply to all development, new construction, substantial improvements (including repair of substantial damage), and placement, replacement, and substantial improvement (including repair of substantial damage) of manufactured homes.
+- (A) Apply in flood hazard areas, including special flood hazard areas along nontidal waters of the State. - (B) Apply to all development, new construction, substantial improvements (including repair of substantial damage), and placement, replacement, and substantial improvement (including repair of substantial damage) of manufactured homes.